rterakedis/rterakedis.github.io/_posts/2020-02-18-Deploying-Microsoft-ATP-Defender-for-Mac-using-Workspace-One.md

 ### Jamf Policies = Profiles in Workspace ONE Parlance

 In Workspace ONE UEM, you need only click **Add > Profile** in the top right corner, and build a macOS Device profile.
 While we typically suggest only a single payload per profile, in this instance, you need multiple payloads for a single app.
-Since none of the settings you'll be managing *should* conflict with other similar payloads, I would suggest creating a single profile with all the following payloads:
+Since none of the settings you'll be managing *should* conflict with other similar payloads, I would suggest creating a single profile with the following two payloads:

 * The Custom Settings payload for `com.microsoft.wdav`
 * The Custom Settings payload for `com.microsoft.wdav.atp`

+I would then suggest creating separate profiles with each individual payload as follows (or add the information to a pre-existing profile containing the specific payload):

 * The Kernel Extension payload whitelisting the Team ID:  `UBF8T346G9`
 * The Privacy Preferences payload granting `com.microsoft.wdav` the *SystemPolicyAllFiles* entitlement